williamlegotyler/classicube-shaders-EXTENDED/README.md

 7) extract the shaders.zip file you downloaded and drag the "reshadepreset.ini" and the "reshade-shaders" folder into the classicube folder.

-8) launch classicube and enjoy your shaders!
+8) launch classicube and pop out the reshade menu.

+9) on settings and on the "effect search options" click the + icon and navigate to the "reshade-shaders\shaders\" folder.

+10) on the "texture search options" click the + icon and navigate to the "reshade-shaders\textures\" folder.

+11) enjoy your shaders!